SilverJolteon/MHP1-Event-Quest-Loader/README.md

 - Freedom (EUR): `ULES00318QST`

-Place `MHPSP.bin` in the newly created folder and copy the contents of the respective .ini to your cheats list.
+Place `MHPSP.bin` in the newly created folder and copy the contents of the respective .ini to your cheats list OR apply the ISO patch with [DeltaPatcher](https://www.romhacking.net/utilities/704/).
 Then, you can access the quests from the event quest menu in the gathering hall.

 - Freedom (EUR) **cannot** load JP quests as it will crash.
 You must use the English or Spanish translated quests.